dkelly255/PP4-Fantasy-Football-Centre/UX.md

 - View a count of likes on each article so that I can guage general user sentiment on the site content
 - View other user's comments on articles so that I can understand other site user's perspective's an opinions on the content
+- View the current voting results status of an opinion poll question so that I can assess user sentiment on polled issues

 ## 2. Scope